An all-natural, all-amazing no churn ice cream.

 I was wrong.
 No churn ice cream tastes just like — and is! — real ice cream.
 It tastes like gelato, actually: a little softer than hard-packed ice cream.
 But every bit as satisfying.

-How to Make No Churn Ice Cream
+How to Make Homemade Strawberry Ice Cream

 The aeration from the ice cream maker’s churning mechanism gives the finished ice cream a creamy texture — as opposed to being a big block of cream-based ice.